csexton/captured-ruby/README.markdown

 So, I am making some assumptions about the environment that captured runs in.
 In particular it expects:

- * A decent understanding of scp and ssh
+ * A decent understanding of installing ruby gems
  * That [Growl](http://growl.info/) (and the [growlnotify](http://growl.info/documentation/growlnotify.php) command-line tool) are installed

 With that said, once things are installed and configured it really is handy.